The Board Game Design Course

 Components

 Provide an image of each of the components that backers will receive with their game.
-This will help them to know what is included and will show them the value.
+This will help them understand what is included and will also show them the value.

 You can include sizing as well.
 For example, a 12” x 12” board, or 120 x 70 cm tarot-sized cards.